Corey Seager Player Props: Rangers vs. Giants

 Corey Seager At The Plate

-- He has gone deep in 26.0% of his games this year, and 5.8% of his chances at the plate.
+- Seager has picked up a hit in 81.1% of his 74 games this season, with more than one hit in 40.5% of those games.

-- Seager has driven home a run in 36 games this year (49.3%), including more than one RBI in 21.9% of his games and producing three or more of his team's runs on nine occasions..
+- In 27.0% of his games this year, he has hit a home run, and 6% of his trips to the dish.

-- He has scored in 50.7% of his games this season, with two or more runs scored in 20.5%.
+- Seager has picked up an RBI in 50.0% of his games this year, with two or more RBI in 23.0% of his games.
+He has also driven in three or more runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.